zach3141592/ContentMetricsTracking/README.md

 ## Database Schema

-The app uses SQLite with three main tables:
+The app uses SQLite with three main tables: (SWITCH THIS TO SUPABASE OR SMTH FOR PROD)

 - **users**: User accounts with roles (admin/intern)
 - **instagram_posts**: Instagram post URLs and metadata